Stewartia pseudocamellia, False camellia: planting, pruning, care

 - Exposure Sun, partial shade

-Stewartia or Stuartie is a small tree or large bush of the family Theaceae, like tea and its better-known cousin camellia to which it is closely related.
-The genus comprises about 80 species of trees and shrubs native to wooded mountains or stream banks of Japan, South Korea, China and North America.
-American species such as Stewartia ovata are considered vulnerable or endangered and are rare in our latitudes.
+Stewartia or Stuartia is a small tree or large bush of family Theaceae, like tea and its better-known cousin, camellia, to which it is closely related.
+Genus includes about 80 species of trees and bushes native to wooded mountains or stream banks of Japan, South Korea, China and North America.
+American species such as Stewartia ovata are considered vulnerable or endangered and are uncommon in our latitudes.

-Four main species are cultivated for ornamental purposes in gardens:
+Four main species are cultivated for ornamental use in gardens:

 - Stewartia rostrata, very hardy (down to -20°C)